France makes history by enshrining abortion rights in its constitution

 PARIS — France's lawmakers have approved a bill to enshrine the right to an abortion in the country's constitution, a historic move that came in response to concerns over the rollback of abortion laws in the United States.

+"It's a very important step," she says.
+"I'm an old lady, so I've seen it all.
+I even worked in the hospitals before abortion was legal.
+You had women shouting I don't want this baby, or coming in half dead because of infections when they tried aborting at home."

-France already has long legalized abortion.
-But the government of French President Emmanuel Macron sought to solidify the law with a constitutional amendment back in 2022, when the country looked on with alarm as the U.S. Supreme Court overturned Roe v.
+France has long legalized abortion.
+But the government of President Emmanuel Macron set out to solidify the law with a constitutional amendment in 2022, when the country looked on with alarm as the U.S. Supreme Court overturned Roe v.
 Wade and states began to chip away at abortion rights.

 "I made a commitment to make women's freedom to have an abortion irreversible by inscribing it in the constitution," Macron said on X (formerly Twitter) when the Senate voted to adopt the bill last Wednesday.

-Both the Senate and the National Assembly voted in favor of amending Article 34 of the French Constitution to say "the law determines the conditions by which is exercised the freedom of women to have recourse to an abortion, which is guaranteed," The Associated Press reported.
+Both the Senate and the National Assembly voted in favor of amending Article 34 of the French Constitution to guarantee a woman's freedom to have an abortion.

 No major political party in parliament questions the morality of abortion, though some conservative politicians said there was no need to amend the constitution.